-What are the Differences Between Insomnia and Obstructive Sleep Apnea?
+What Are Differences Between Insomnia And Obstructive Sleep Apnea?

 What is Insomnia?

 Insomnia is a term for chronic inability to obtain restful sleep.
 It can present in various ways:

 - Sleep onset insomnia is when it is difficult to fall asleep during the night.

 - Sleep maintenance insomnia is when there is trouble remaining asleep.